Xuedinan/MessageBox/README.md

 This is a "email" program called "MessageBox" with Review and Write on the local database, user can leave message to a selected accounts in the program and save the message in the program database.

-When the user logs back into the program, the user can review the historical message that is received from other users.
+When the user login back into the program, the user can review the historical message that is received from other users.

 It's working like a Email system, send or review message.